-On October 14, 2010, we signed an agreement with Innovative Materials Group, LLC ("IMG"), a California limited liability company, which is majority owned by Mr. Kang.
+On October 14, 2010, we signed an agreement with Innovative Materials Group, LLC ("IMG"), a California limited liability company, which is majority owned by John Kang, our former chief executive officer and chairman.
 Under the agreement, we received a deposit of \$520 thousand from IMG to purchase on behalf of IMG, machinery and equipment located in China.
 The transaction was based on the potential negotiation and completion of a non-exclusive license agreement with IMG under which the machinery and equipment would be transferred to IMG either directly or through the transfer of ownership of our former Chinese subsidiary, Advanced Metals Materials ("AMM"), that owned the equipment.

-On August 5, 2011, we signed a Stock Purchase Agreement (the "Stock Purchase Agreement") with IMG to sell all of the stock of AMM for \$720 thousand (the "Purchase Price") where IMG will apply to the payment of the Purchase Price the \$520 thousand deposit previously paid to us and the \$200 thousand balance of the Purchase Price was paid in the form of a Promissory Note due August 5, 2012, bearing an interest rate of 8% per annum.
+On August 5, 2011, we signed a Stock Purchase Agreement (the "Stock Purchase Agreement") with IMG to sell all of the stock of AMM for \$720 thousand (the "Purchase Price").
+IMG applied to the payment of the Purchase Price the \$520 thousand deposit previously paid to us, and the \$200 thousand balance of the Purchase Price was paid in the form of a Promissory Note due August 5, 2012, bearing an interest rate of 8% per annum.
 In conjunction with the Stock Purchase Agreement, we also entered into a license agreement with IMG ("IMG License Agreement") to license certain patents and technical information for the limited purpose of manufacturing certain licensed products with our existing first generation, die cast machines.
 The IMG License Agreement grants a non-exclusive license to certain product categories, as well as an exclusive license to specific types of consumer eyewear products, and obligates IMG to pay to us a running royalty based on its sales of Licensed Products.
 The license will expire on August 5, 2021.
-We recognized \$26 thousand and \$19 thousand in royalty revenues from IMG during the years ended December 31, 2012 and December 31, 2011, respectively.
+We recognized \$8 thousand and \$26 thousand in royalty revenues from IMG during the years ended December 31, 2013 and December 31, 2012, respectively.